-However, HEAL and FFEL Loans that commercial lenders own are not eligible for this program, nor are Perkins loans owned by the school you attended.
+However, HEAL loans that commercial lenders own are not eligible for this program.
+Perkins loans owned by the school you attended are not paused either.

-If you do not have qualifying loans, your servicer is likely offering various forms of financial relief.
+If you do not have qualifying loans, your servicer may offer other forms of financial relief.
 Some of your options include:

 - Requesting administrative forbearance directly with your loan servicer

-- Determining if you qualify for economic hardship deferment or an unemployment deferment, as both options could result in interest on some loans being subsidized
+- Determining whether you qualify for economic hardship deferment or an unemployment deferment (both options could result in interest on some loans being subsidized)

-- Refinancing student loans, although this option is best for private student loans as refinancing federal loans would mean giving up important borrower benefits
+- Refinancing student loans, though this option is best for private student loans (refinancing federal loans would mean giving up important borrower benefits)

-If you put non-DOE loans into forbearance, your loans will continue accruing interest.
+If you put non-federal loans into forbearance, your loans will continue accruing interest.
 You will have a larger balance to repay once your payments resume.

 Your loan servicer should notify you via email or mail before you need to start making loan payments again.
-Also, you can log into your online account with your loan servicer at any time to see your loan status and to determine if you have a payment due.
+You can log into your online account with your loan servicer at any time to see your loan status and to determine whether you have a payment due.